pydata/numexpr/RELEASING.md

 ------------

 * Check on GitHub Actions `github.com/pydata/numexpr` that all the wheels built successfully.
-* Download `artifacts.zip` and unzip.
-* Make the source tarball with the command
+* Download `artifacts.zip` and unzip, you should find the source tarball and all wheels.

-    `python setup.py sdist`

 Releasing
 ---------